mflova/mflova-coding-guidelines/python/dataframes/polars.md

 - Using `scan_` based methods instead of `read_`.
 This will allow to use Lazy dataframes that optimize how the data is read
 - Use of `streaming=True` in `collect` will process the data in batches.
 Useful to not overflow RAM memory.
 Not all expressions are supported.
-You can use `explain` to verify this
+You can use `explain(streaming=True)` to verify this
 - If you want to save a file from a `LazyFrame`, it is recommended to use the methods `sink_` instead of `write_`.
 The first one will not load the whole LazyFrame into memory.
+- If the program is still collapsing when it comes to processing data, something you can do is either of these two:
+  - Read an `ipc` based file (or `parquet`) and keep it in memory.
+Then, just before the processing, batch the data on your own.
+This will create multiple output batches that you can later concatenate with `pl.concat`.
+  - If you need even more, scan the file and before processing it, create the batches.
+    This way you are not storing the whole dataframe in memory.